joshbegley/nyt-latest/README.md

-**Gunmen Tried to Kill a Famous TV Anchor.
+**Gunmen Attacked a Famous TV Anchor.
 Mexico’s Leader Suggested It Was Staged.**\
-`After assailants shot at Ciro Gómez Leyva in his own neighborhood, President Andrés Manuel López Obrador suggested that the assassination attempt was actually an effort to destabilize the government.`\
+`After assailants shot at Ciro Gómez Leyva in his own neighborhood, President Andrés Manuel López Obrador suggested that the attack was actually an effort to destabilize the government.`\
 https://nytimes.com/2022/12/21/world/americas/mexico-journalist-attack-ciro-gomez-leyva.html?searchResultPosition=1

 **How to Pack Better**\